 AJ has been interested in interfacial flows since her postdoctoral research with H. L. Swinney (UT at Austin, USA), where she revealed the existence of previously unobserved fluctuations in viscous (Saffman-Taylor) fingering.
 Her subsequent work on the transition to turbulence in pipe flow led to the first unambiguous measurement of the threshold amplitude of turbulence-producing perturbations (see Fitzgerald, Phys.
 Today, 2004).
-AJ’s current research focuses on fluid spreading, yield phenomena (see www.bbc.co.uk/news/science-environment-35809116), and front propagation in rigid and elastic channels.
+AJ’s current research focuses on wetting, complex fluids and soft solids (see www.bbc.co.uk/news/science-environment-35809116), and interfacial flows and instabilities in rigid and elastic channels.
 A recent highlight concerns the suppression of viscous fingering in an elastic Hele-Shaw cell, where she demonstrated how compliance can suppress or modify viscous fingering instabilities present in rigid-walled systems.
-Her contributions to this fluid-structure interaction problem were recognised by the invitation to write a review for the 2017 edition of the prestigious Annual Review of Fluid Mechanics.
+Her contributions to this fluid-structure interaction problem were recognised by the invitation to write a review for the 2018 edition of the prestigious Annual Review of Fluid Mechanics.